Quantum mysticism

 Quantum mysticism, sometimes referred to pejoratively as quantum quackery or quantum woo, is a set of metaphysical beliefs and associated practices that seek to relate spirituality or mystical worldviews to the ideas of quantum mechanics and its interpretations.
-Quantum mysticism is considered pseudoscience and quackery by many quantum mechanics experts.
+Quantum mysticism is considered pseudoscience and quackery by quantum mechanics experts.

 Before the 1970s the term was usually used in reference to the postulate that "consciousness causes collapse" but was later more closely associated with the purportedly pseudoscientific views espoused by New Age thinkers such as Fritjof Capra and other members of the Fundamental Fysiks Group, who were influential in popularizing the modern form of quantum mysticism.
+Quantum mysticism commonly connects the consciousness causes collapse interpretation of quantum physics with Eastern mysticism, most notably the Advaita Vedanta school of Hinduism, which posits a cosmic consciousness (Brahman) which contains the entire universe.

 History

 Many early quantum physicists held some interest in traditionally Eastern metaphysics.
 Physicists Werner Heisenberg and Erwin Schrödinger, two of the main pioneers of quantum mechanics in the 1920s, were interested in Eastern mysticism, but are not known to have directly associated one with the other.
-In fact, both endorsed the Copenhagen interpretation of quantum mechanics.

-Olav Hammer said that "Schrödinger’s studies of Hindu mysticism never compelled him to pursue the same course as quantum metaphysicists such as David Bohm or Fritjof Capra."
+The historian of religion Olav Hammer said that "Schrödinger's studies of Hindu mysticism never compelled him to pursue the same course as quantum metaphysicists such as David Bohm or Fritjof Capra."
 Schrödinger biographer Walter J. Moore said that Schrödinger's two interests of quantum physics and Hindu mysticism were "strangely dissociated".

 In his 1961 paper "Remarks on the mind–body question", Eugene Wigner suggested that a conscious observer played a fundamental role in quantum mechanics, a concept which is part of the consciousness causes collapse interpretation.
 While his paper served as inspiration for later mystical works by others, Wigner's ideas were primarily philosophical and were not considered overtly pseudoscientific like the mysticism that followed.
 By the late 1970s, Wigner had shifted his position and rejected the role of consciousness in quantum mechanics.
 Harvard historian Juan Miguel Marin suggests that "consciousness [was] introduced hypothetically at the birth of quantum physics, [and] the term 'mystical' was also used by its founders, to argue in favor of and against such an introduction."

 Mysticism was argued against by Albert Einstein.
 Einstein's theories have often been falsely believed to support mystical interpretations of quantum theory.
 Einstein said, with regard to quantum mysticism, "No physicist believes that.
 Otherwise he wouldn't be a physicist."
 He debates several arguments about the approval of mysticism, even suggesting Bohr and Pauli to be in support of and to hold a positive belief in mysticism which he believes to be false.

 Niels Bohr denied quantum mysticism and had rejected the hypothesis that quantum theory requires a conscious observer as early as 1927, despite having been "sympathetic towards the hypothesis that understanding consciousness might require an extension of quantum theory to accommodate laws other than those of physics".